Semester students

 Mark Davies – TCNJ class of 2027

 Hello, my name is Mark Davies.
-I am a sophomore chemistry major here at TCNJ.
+I am a junior chemistry major here at TCNJ.
 I am very enthusiastic about chemistry, especially in pharmacological processes in the body.
-I hope to learn more about synthetic inorganic chemistry at the O’Connor Lab and be able to be a helpful contributor to the team.
+I hope to learn more about synthetic inorganic chemistry at the O’Connor Lab and be a helpful contributor to the team.
 Outside of chemistry, my hobbies are music, such as playing the guitar or just music production.
-I also like cooking, which I think is secretly related to chemistry.
+I also like cooking, which I believe is closely tied to chemistry.
+This semester’s project involves synthesizing nickel-based ligands for CO2 reduction using various backbone precursors to evaluate the organometallic catalyst’s ability to reduce CO2.
+I also plan to improve my lab skills and expand my professional expertise.

 Alumni